softwareunderground/52things/chapters/Niccoli_2.md

-Designing a geophysical filter (repo)
+Designing a geophysical filter

-Chapter in progress (70% done) in a private repo.
+Chapter in progress (90% done) in a private repo.

 Documents the progress in making of a TKK filter to remove acquisition footprint in seismic data.

-From an early Matlab implementation to a Python version.
+From an early Matlab implementation to a fully functioning, interactive Python version.